 The world has gotten very busy, there is a scramble to connect and if you are a business owner to have a presence online, this creates its own noise, anxiety and stresses.
 With the amygdalas in our brains firing more than ever right now, how do we stop the future-tripping and catastrophising amid a very real crisis?
 How do we make good business, work, family and personal decisions and discerning choices?
 How do we take the long view whilst we try to live each day or each moment at a time.
 The situation is not easy, but managing and sustaining ourselves involves some simple daily things, practiced gently but consistently.

-I have gone back to basics and here are some simple things I try to practice which create space for intuitive action:
+I have gone back to basics and here are some mindfulness techniques I try to practice which create space for intuitive action:

 -Keep a journal, it will help you to remove yourself from feeling overwhelmed and train you to become the objective observer of your mood, feelings and thoughts, giving you back control over the controllables;